 We provide robust compensation and benefits programs to help meet the needs of our employees.
 In addition to salaries, these programs include potential annual discretionary bonuses, stock awards, a 401(k) Plan, healthcare and insurance benefits, health savings and flexible spending accounts, paid time off, family leave, and flexible work schedules, among others.
 In addition to our broad-based equity award programs, we have used targeted equity-based grants with vesting conditions to facilitate retention of personnel, particularly those with critical drug development skills and experience.

 Facilities

-Our corporate headquarters are located in Ann Arbor, Michigan where we lease and occupy approximately 19,400 square feet of office space.
-We have entered into an amendment to our current lease agreement that, effective as of November 1, 2023, will reduce our leased office space to approximately 11,500 square feet.
+Our corporate headquarters are located in Ann Arbor, Michigan where we lease and occupy approximately 11,500 square feet of office space.
 We believe that our existing facilities are adequate for our current needs.

 Legal Proceedings